loadero/loadero-java/README.md

 class LoaderoSingleTestRunResult(){}
 ```
 </td>
-<td>Class that is responsible for storing information about single test run result.</td>
+<td>Class that is responsible to represent information about single participant test run result.</td>
 </tr>

 </tbody>